EnglishB. Malaysia

 Launched in 2020, Jendela is a RM21 billion national digital infrastructure plan designed to steer Malaysia towards greater digital connectivity by boosting the efficiency of the national infrastructure and optimising spectrum usage.
 The plan aims to provide the foundation for comprehensive and quality broadband coverage, and prepare the country to adopt the 5G technology.

-The Government is encouraging the development of a reliable 5G ecosystem and stimulate the adoption of 5G use by industries and the public sector across areas such as automotive, manufacturing, education, agriculture, tourism and media.
+The Government is encouraging the development of a reliable 5G ecosystem and promoting its adoption in industries and the public sector, including automotive, manufacturing, education, agriculture, tourism, and media.

 Shaping Malaysia’s Digital Investment Landscape